 Example: I am sick and tired of living month to month on a salary that never seems to grow.
 Unexpected expenses always seem to devastate my checkbook and deplete my savings account, and I never seem to pay down my credit card debt.
 When I began to think of where I will be just five years from now, it was scary.
 I realized that I am not saving enough money to retire comfortably.
 I needed a better way.
 I needed and wanted a plan to improve my financial position and allow me to create time freedom.

 I decided to establish an UnFranchise® business through Market America, allowing me to work part-time from my home about eight to 15 hours per week without affecting what I was currently doing.
 This business allows me to work a plan for my own financial success, rather than a plan for someone else’s financial success.
-I am now on my way to achieving my personal and financial goals.
+I am now able to convert my spending on everyday purchases in to earning and I’m on my way to achieving my personal and financial goals.

 I am looking to expand my business in the area.
 I realize that you are very busy, but I was hoping you would be nice enough to help me out.
 Who do you know that is looking for a better way to achieve their financial goals?
 If you lead me to a couple of people who qualify, we can work out something that will be mutually profitable.
 I realize that it would be difficult for you to give me referrals without first evaluating this business plan.
 Why don’t we schedule a time to get together so I can provide you with complete details of how the UnFranchise System actually works.
 What is better for you, Tuesday or Thursday?
 Afternoon or evening?